McDic/IndicatorManagement/README.md

 As you can see, you can mix any operations or indicators to generate your own indicator.

+## Strategy is also kind of indicator

+Strategy is also kind of indicator, as it stores states.
+It's more complicated than usual indicators, but you can still customize it well!
+Please have a look at examples.

 ## Plot your own indicators with convenience

 [This code](https://github.com/McDic/IndicatorManagement/blob/master/examples/dynamic_plotting/app.py) will plot following graph;